karaggeorge/ink-scrollbar/README.md

 Useful if you want to show a big list of items and don't want to display all of them at the same time.

+Currently works with simple (single-line) elements.
+Currently working on rewriting to work with any type of children passed

 Demo
 ---